eclipse/upm/docs/knownlimitations.md

  the inability to change the I2C bus speed to 100 KHz.
  * **Grove Digital Light Sensor** (TSL2561) may have an unstable connection on the Intel Edison using the Arduino breakout that results in missed I2C reads.
  This is usually applicable when the I2C lines are pulled-up to 5V.
+Works as expected with the Mini-breakout.
  * **Grove CO2 Sensor** will return zeroed data and is unusable on the Intel Galileo.
  * **Grove BLE** (HM-11) does not return data on the Intel Galileo board due to